 Information for Participants in their last year (PPSP or 3+4)

-Once a participant feels he/she is ready to enter our dental program in the following summer, he/she must complete an internal application (available to pre-health advisors) by the end of the fall semester.
+Once a participant feels he/she is ready to enter our dental program in the following summer, he/she must complete an ADEA AADSAS application (beginning with the entering class of 2019) by the end of the fall semester.
 The internal application must be completed and returned before January 1 (unless otherwise noted).

-After submitting the internal application, the participant must schedule a final visit to the School of Dental Medicine for a final interview, tour of the school, and a discussion regarding financial aid.
-This interview should be scheduled in January so that an official offer letter can be crafted and delivered in a timely manner.
-A passport-style photograph is required upon arrival.
+After January 1, the participant will be invited to the School of Dental Medicine for a final interview, tour of the school, and a discussion regarding financial aid.

 Upon completion of the file, at the next convenient date when offers are delivered, an offer of admission will be issued to the advisee.